 - You need a cast iron grill grate / griddle pan you see here above, or a cast iron skillet would work.
 I like this one though because it’s nice and big, rectangular, and flat on the other side to make pancakes.

 Have you jumped on the cast iron train yet??
 Most come pre seasoned and make just about any meat you cook in it that much more amazing.
-They last forever too.
+They last forever and can be used in your oven too.
+If you don’t have one you can cook bacon in the oven with aluminum foil too.

 - from the butcher is best vs. packaged